project-bluebird/docs/_sources/reference/bluebird-server.md

 Bluebird should now be up and running, and listening for API requests on http://0.0.0.0:5001/.

+If you are using a version of Aviary that isn't the on the develop branch, then edit the `requirements.txt` file in bluebird to point to the appropriate branch.

 To verify it's working, navigate to http://0.0.0.0:5001/api/v2/siminfo.
 This simple GET request returns a JSON Object containing information about the running simulator (BlueSky).
 You can then try out the other [API endpoints](#api-endpoints).

 Note that BlueBird can be run with the following options: